RemoteCloud/public-documentation/mkdocs/docs/release-notes/apps/template.md

 - [very high] Backlog for synchronised template is visible during the approval process
 - [very high] During template synchronisation process template data are not rewriten anymore
 - [high] Flow metadata isn't lost in process of template import
+- [high] Scan label control has Bar code selected as a default option
 - [medium] Changes pf template name are immediately displayed in the template's taks view
 - [medium] Users will be notified if two metadata fields has same names
 - [medium] Users will be notified that items without DataID won't be updated via API